-- Whenever z/OS is re-IPLed in an LP that has a reserved central storage element, a load clear or system reset clear followed by load normal should be performed to force the reserved central storage element offline. - If additional storage has been made available to z/VM 6.4 or higher by the SET STORAGE operator command, then, when z/VM is restarted by a load normal operation or a software initiated re-IPL, that additional storage is used as is any other available online storage.
-For z/VM 6.4, any additional storage is offline. - When a standalone dump is to be performed on an LP, perform a load normal (not a load clear) on that LP to keep the reserved storage element online and preserve the storage contents.
+- Whenever z/OS is re-IPLed in an LP that has a reserved central storage element, a load clear or system reset clear followed by load normal should be performed to force the reserved central storage element offline. - When a standalone dump is to be performed on an LP, perform a load normal (not a load clear) on that LP to keep the reserved storage element online and preserve the storage contents.